 - Your Essential Question is the BIG question that will set the course for your entire project and all of your research.
-A good Essential Question: - Is INTERESTING and NEW to you - Requires SIGNIFICANT THINKING and RESEARCH to answer (i.e. it doesn't have a simple yes/no answer) - Is NOT A THESIS.
-The best essential questions are ones that you explore with an open and curious mind -- not ones that you take a side to argue - Your Sub-Essential Questions (or Sub-EQs) should support and add depth to your Essential Ouestion. - You may not know what Sub-EQs to ask at the start, and that is ok!
+A good Essential Question: - Is INTERESTING and NEW to you - Requires SIGNIFICANT THINKING and RESEARCH to answer (i.e. it doesn't have a simple ves/no answer) - Is NOT A THESIS.
+The best essential questions are ones that you explore with an open and curious mind -- not ones that you take a side to argue - Can be BIGGER than your applied piece.
+(I.e. you might want to design a frisbee golf course for your applied piece, but your EQ might be, "How do communities benefit from outdoor recreation projects?" - Your Sub-Essential Questions (or Sub-EQs) should support and add depth to your Essential Question. - You may not know what Sub-EQs to ask at the start, and that is ok!
 Most students end up changing or tweaking their Sub-EQs along the way anyway.
-A good idea is to get started with your research and develop your sub-EQs as you go. - 3-4 Sub-EQs are required - EQ and Sub-EQ Example: - EQ: What is life like through the eyes of a child with autism? - o What is autism? - o What causes autism? - What does a child with autism's day look like? - How does a child with autism communicate his experience?
+A good idea is to get started with your research and develop your sub-EQs as you go. - 3-4 Sub-EQs are required - EQ and Sub-EQ Example: - EQ: What is life like through the eyes of a child with autism? - o What is autism?

+- O What causes autism? - What does a child with autism's day look like? - How does a child with autism communicate his experience?